|

 John 12:1-8 1

-had been dead, whom Jesus raised to life.
-And they made him a supper there:
+Lazarus had been dead, whom Jesus raised to life.
+And they made him a

-said: Why was not this ointment sold for three hundred pence, and given to
+him, said: Why was not this ointment sold for three hundred pence, and

-the poor?
-Now he said this, not because he cared for the poor; but because
+given to the poor?
+Now he said this, not because he cared for the poor;

-of my burial.
-For the poor you have always with you; but me you have not
+day of my burial.
+For the poor you have always with you; but me you

-this, Judas met with the chief priests to betray Our Lord for thirty pieces
+after this, Judas met with the chief priests to betray Our Lord for

 Matthew 26:6-15

-to Him a woman having an alabaster box of precious ointment, and poured it
+came to Him a woman having an alabaster box of precious ointment, and

-this waste?
-For this might have been sold for much, and given to the poor.
+is this waste?
+For this might have been sold for much, and given to the

-hath wrought a good work upon me.
-For the poor you have always with you:
+she hath wrought a good work upon me.
+For the poor you have always with

-but me you have not always.
-For she in pouring this ointment upon my body,
+you: but me you have not always.
+For she in pouring this ointment upon

-hath done it for my burial.
-Amen I say to you, wheresoever this gospel shall
+my body, hath done it for my burial.
+Amen I say to you, wheresoever

-priests, And said to them: What will you give me, and I will deliver him
+chief priests, And said to them: What will you give me, and I will

-of silver was Our Lord betrayed, as prophecied by Zacharias:
+pieces of silver was Our Lord betrayed, as prophecied by

 Zacharias 11:9